-- 4.5 Do the selected performance measures offer clear and demonstrable evidence of the success (or otherwise) of the contract? ■ - Performance measures chosen are meaningful and visible to an organisation's management group, properly reflect user and stakeholder perceptions and are amenable to identifying the need for supporting or remedial action as part of the contract management activity. - 4.6 Are performance measures that relate to delivery or capability improvement tracked against an existing baseline? - Baseline is established in the business case for the contract - Performance measures tracked against that baseline. - 4.7 For performance assessme are there measures for: - ongoing service delivery? - the desired results of individual programmes of change or improvement, implementation of projects? - the overall results or impact of the contract what does the organisation want to have achieved by the end of the contract period?

-- 4.7 For performance assessment, Formal SLA approaches and related measures - Investment appraisal and benefits management techniques are constructed on a case-by-case basis - Objectives identified during project scoping and in the preliminary business analysis activity.
-They should reflect the organisation's long-term business strategy - For construction projects, evidence that user satisfaction has been or will be monitored as required in the Sustainability Action Plan.
+Do the selected performance measures offer clear and demonstrable evidence of the success (or otherwise) of the contract?
+Performance measures chosen are meaningful and visible to an organisation's management group, properly reflect user and stakeholder perceptions and are amenable to identifying the need for supporting or remedial action as part of the contract management activity.
+Are performance measures that relate to delivery or capability improvement tracked against an existing baseline? • Baseline is established in the Business Case for the contract Performance measures tracked against that baseline.
+4.7 For performance assessment, are there measures for: ongoing service delivery? the desired results of individual programmes of change or improvement, implementation of projects? the overall results or impact of the contract - what does the organisation want to have achieved by the end of the contract period?
+Formal SLA approaches and related measures Investment appraisal and benefits management techniques are constructed on a case-by-case basis Objectives identified during project scoping and in the preliminary business analysis activity.
+They should reflect the organisation's long-term business strategy For construction projects, evidence that user satisfaction has been or will be monitored as required in the Sustainability Action Plan For major asset acquisition, performance assessment measures reflected in asset management plans.